omarkhatibco/tailwind-css-logical-properties/README.md

 ## Configure

-The css variables plugin exposes options for you to use.
+The CSS Logical Properties plugin exposes options for you to use.
 Here is the example for adding it to your project tailwind plugins.

 In `tailwind.js` or `tailwind.config.js` search for plugins section and add this lines.